+All participants noted that an unexpected drone malfunction profoundly shaped their experience of the drama and provoked deeper reflections.
+During the demonstration, insufficient ambient lighting caused the drone’s vision system to fail, sending it off course and into the corner of the room.
+This brief “out-of-control” moment became a focal point of the experience; \autoref{fig:event}c captures participants’ reactions.

+\begin{displayquote} \textit{“I especially like the part where it tried to escape... well, it made it more real... it's trying to get away.”} (P4) \textit{“That made it much stronger for the guests and much more thought-provoking because then this thing had its own free will.”} (P1) \textit{“It reminded us that machines sometimes malfunction and that humans aren't always perfect at making things go how we want with our technology.”} (P2) \end{displayquote}

-.\\ Participants highlighted how unexpected moments and exchanges within the dinner-in-the-drama shaped their experiences and provoked deeper reflections.
-P2 observed that the drone’s unplanned error during the demonstration \textit{“reminded us that machines don’t always do what we want them to do”} evoking science fiction tropes where machines seem to possess minds and wills of their own.
-This moment underscored the limits of human control and illustrated how malfunction was not a limitation of the method but a catalyst, sparking reflection.
-Similarly, P5 described the drone’s erratic behaviour as a \textit{“quiet reminder that speculative technologies will inevitably go wrong”}, emphasizing the importance of anticipating risks and strategies for response.
-For P3, however, the same incident was striking, describing the crash as \textit{“really beautiful”}, suggesting that the machine’s uncontrolled movements imbued it with a sense of “soul”.
-Such unexpected moments can be seen to directly inform the generation of substantive themes unpacked in \autoref{Ethics}.
+Similarly, P5 described the erratic drone behaviour as a \textit{“reminder that speculative technologies will inevitably go wrong”}, emphasizing the importance of anticipating risks and strategies for response.
+For P3, the same incident was striking, describing the crash as \textit{“really beautiful”}, suggesting that the uncontrolled movements imbued the machine with \textit{“a sense of soul”}.
+Such unexpected moments can be seen to directly inform the generation of substantive themes unpacked in \ref{Ethics}.

-If drone malfunctions marked unexpected moments from the drama itself, equally significant were the unplanned contributions from participants as they role-played characters and interacted with one another.
+While drone malfunctions introduced unexpected moments into the drama, equally significant were participants’ unplanned contributions as they role-played and interacted with one another.
 Group discussion was encouraged throughout and after the curated experience.
-P2 reflected that the act of eating together also provided a conducive social environment for exchanging viewpoints and speculation, creating imaginative setting that a written report or static interview could not achieve.
+P2 reflected that the act of eating together also provided a conducive social environment for exchanging viewpoints and speculation, creating an imaginative setting that an individual alone could not achieve.
 This social environment, full of fast-paced lively exchanges, encroached on territories that would unlikely be given thought through individual contemplation.

-Crucially, participants were invited to improvise with the narrative, props, and environment of the design fiction.
-This opened space for idiosyncratic references to literature, philosophy, and popular culture to surface.
-For example, P2 argued that biohybrid technologies push ethics into uncharted territory, where distinctions between complex machines and sentience begin to unravel (see \autoref{Ethics}).
-To illustrate, he invoked \textit{Westworld} and \textit{Ex Machina}, noting how popular debates about machine ethics focus on humanoid robots while largely overlooking animal-like entities and biohybrids.
-Similarly, P4 referenced \textit{the Bicentennial Man} to highlight how incremental human-like features shift perceptions of agency and moral worth.